The positive orthogonal Grassmannian: Introduction

 \section{Introduction}

 Let $n \geq k$ be positive integers and denote by $\Gr(k,n)$ the \emph{Grassmannian} of $k$-dimensional subspaces of $\CC^n$.
 The \emph{positive Grassmannian} $\Gr_+(k,n)$ is the semialgebraic set in $\Gr(k,n)$ where all Pl\"ucker coordinates are real and nonnegative.
-Following the seminal work of Lusztig in \cite{Lusztig1,Lusztig2,Lusztig3}, Postnikov introduced and studied $\Gr_+(k,n)$ in \cite{postnikov06} from a combinatorial point of view.
 The matroid stratification of the Grassmannian \cite{GGMS} induces a natural decomposition of $\Gr_+(k,n)$ into the so-called \emph{positroid cells}.
-These cells can be indexed by combinatorial objects like \emph{Grassmann necklaces, decorated permutations, plabic graphs and Le diagrams}.
+These cells can be indexed by combinatorial objects like \emph{Grassmann necklaces, decorated permutations, plabic graphs and Le diagrams}, see \cite{postnikov06}.

-After Postnikov's landmark paper \cite{postnikov06}, the positive Grassmannian became a rich object of research in Algebraic Combinatorics \cite{PostnikovICM,GKL22,W21}.
+After Postnikov's landmark paper \cite{postnikov06}, the positive Grassmannian became a rich object of research in algebraic combinatorics \cite{PostnikovICM,GKL22,W21}.
 Its study accelerated, in recent years, largely due to its unexpected and profound connection to Physics, in particular shallow water waves \cite{KodamaWilliams, AG18} and scattering amplitudes in quantum field theory \cite{TheAmplituhedron,ABCGPT,PositiveGeometries}.

+The object of study in the present article is the \emph{positive orthogonal Grassmannian} $\OGr_+^{\omega}(k,n)$ which is defined as follows.